Rezeptbuch-Team/Rezeptbuch/docs/SAD.md

 It also addresses size, performance, and quality considerations.

 ## 2. Architectural Represantation
+The archtiecture is split into API, ApplicationLogic and Application.
+Where ApplicationLogic and Application are working closely together and the API is being accessed by the ApplicationLogic through HTTP-Endpoints.

 ## 3. Architectural Goals and Constraints
 The architecture of Rezeptbuch is shaped by Architecturally Significant Requirements (ASR)